antstei/CA_LNF2022_a-simple-counter-for-microbit-pets/tutorial.md

 ```

 ## Step 2
-To keep track of how long our electronic pet is being ignored for, we let the micro:bit count from `1` at (one) second intervals right from the beginning of execution of our program.
+To keep track of how long our electronic pet is being ignored, we let the micro:bit count in one-second intervals, starting with `1` at the very beginning of our program's execution.

 ```blocks
 basic.showLeds(`